-In this unit students study theatrical styles and stagecraft through working with play scripts in both their written form and in performance with an emphasis on the application of stagecraft.
+In this unit students study theatrical styles and acting techniques through working with play scripts in both their written form and in performance with an emphasis on the application of different production roles.
 Students work with play scripts from the modern era, focusing on works from the 1920s to the present.
 They study theatrical analysis and production evaluation and apply these skills to the analysis of a play in performance.